ccgilroy/ma-thesis/doc/ma_revisions/02_background.md

 This stage model implies that
 Different gay neighborhoods could exist simultaneously in different stages of "development," even within the same city.
 In fact, over long periods of time gay neighborhoods do move; "new" and "next" gay neighborhoods emerge in cities like Chicago and New York [@ghaziani_there_2014].

-**assimilation goes here**?

-if, by contrast, gay neighborhoods have generally become "passé" [@brown_gay_2007]
+acceptance -> assimilation? [integration]

 But are gay neighborhood as urban form bound to a particular historical moment in time, and therefore "passé"?

-Since the formation of gay neighborhoods, LGBTQ people in the United States have won social and political victories.
+Rather than only responding to possibly heterogeneous local urban trends, gay neighborhoods may have become more generally "passé" [@brown_gay_2007], because of recent historical changes.
+In other words, **increasing acceptance might lead to spatial assimilation and cultural integration.** Gay neighborhoods formed in response to stigma.
+But, since the formation of gay neighborhoods, LGBTQ people in the United States have won social and political victories.
 Legal achievements include the full decriminalization of homosexuality in 2003, and marriage equality in 2015.
 Socially, an unusually rapid shift in public opinion has taken place, with majorities now approving of homosexuality and same-sex marriage [@rosenfeld_moving_2017].

 These national changes affect the urban places where LGBTQ people live.
 If one of the defining characteristics of "gay ghettos" was social isolation from mainstream American life [@levine_gay_1979], this isolation could now be coming to an end.
 For LGBTQ residents of gay neighborhoods, reduced stigma and increasing acceptance may remove the external social forces limiting their residential options.
 For straight urbanites, as disgust gives way to tolerance or progressiveness, the prospect of living in a gay neighborhood may come to seem attractive rather than outré.
 The net result of this shift would be a pattern of residential assimilation.